- Date : 15/02/2017

 In short, any subsidy that benefits women, the poor and the marginalised is good; their growth propels national growth.

-Subsidies on medical equipment or medicines ensure healthcare for the poor, especially in a country like India that is bedeviled by a rickety rural healthcare infrastructure.
+Subsidies in India on medical equipment or medicines ensure healthcare for the poor that is otherwise bedevilled by a rickety rural healthcare infrastructure.
 Moreover, policy incentives for pharma will help make India a hub of affordable treatment, like it is in ITES.

 Similarly, subsidies for loans given for secondary agriculture initiatives reduce the burden on primary agriculture activities, and also help whittle down disguised unemployment in the agri-sector.